15 Best Family Hotels in Seville, Spain

 Seville Airport is a base for low-cost carriers Vueling and Ryanair. – Check flights here

-Seville is easily accessible by Spain’s high-speed AVE trains and only takes about 2hrs and 30mins to get to from Madrid.
-These are 17 direct trains available each day with ticket prices starting at around 24€.
+Seville is easily accessible by Spain’s high-speed AVE trains and only takes about 2hrs and 30mins to get to Madrid.
+There are 17 direct trains available each day with ticket prices starting at around 24€.

 You can also catch a train from Seville to Malaga on the Costa del Sol and Granada to visit the Alhambra.
 Discounts are available for students and pensioners along with rail passes for multi-city itineraries. – Book tickets here

-If you are looking to travel to other cities in Andalusia, aways see if you can get there by rail first and use the bus as a backup. – Buy tickets here
+If you are looking to travel to other cities in Andalusia, always see if you can get there by rail first and use the bus as a backup. – Buy tickets here

 Unless you are planning on making plenty of day trips having a car in Seville is not a good idea.
 Most of the top attractions are within walking distance of each other, and everywhere else is accessible by public transport.